Business grants update - 28th May 2021

 Coronavirus Support Grant Schemes

-All schemes are subject to the State Aid rules below.
+The below schemes are subject to the State Aid Rules.

 Grant Scheme Applications are currently accepted for the following schemes:

-Following the outbreak of the Coronavirus, the European Commission has approved schemes to aid businesses affected by the Coronavirus outbreak on the basis of their Temporary Framework, including the Covid-19 Temporary Framework measure for the UK.
+Following the outbreak of the Coronavirus, the European Commission has approved schemes to aid businesses affected by the Coronavirus outbreak.
+This is on the basis of their Temporary Framework, including the Covid-19 Temporary Framework measure for the UK.

 This is across all UK measures under the terms of the European Commission’s Temporary Framework.
 For aid for uncovered fixed costs under Section 3.12 of the Temporary Framework, the maximum level of aid is €3 million.